aastroza/llm-apps-modal/README.md

 ## RAG

-RAG project is heavily based on [https://github.com/ray-project/llm-applications](llm-applications by ray-project).
+RAG project is heavily based on [llm-applications by ray-project](https://github.com/ray-project/llm-applications).